 Phi Alpha is the National Social Work Honor Society open to undergraduate and graduate students.
 Members of Phi Alpha are outstanding students who are also committed to engaging in service activities that benefit the community.
 Please follow this link to find out more about the application process for membership in Phi Alpha.
 The Phi Alpha advisor is Dr. Allessia Owens.

-Social Work Department Phi Alpha Honor Society Induction Ceremony The fall 2017 Induction Ceremony is yet to be scheduled.
-Please check back for updates.
+Social Work Department Phi Alpha Honor Society Induction Ceremony The spring 2018 Induction Ceremony is yet to be scheduled.

 During the ceremony inductees names will be announced and awardees will come forward and be presented with their certificate and honor cord and take part in the candle-lighting and pledge recitation.
 This offers a great photo opportunity with family, friends, faculty and classmates!.
 Inductees can wear their cap and gown or appropriate dress for this special occasion.
 You won’t want to miss it!